Myths and questions about professionalism and fitness to practise

 - Defining the key principles

-- E&D the standards and guidance for SFTP
+- ED&I the standards and guidance for student fitness to practise

 - The legal framework

 - Principles for making fair decisions

 - Professional behaviours and conduct.

 Your role in making sure student fitness to practise procedures are fair and compliant.

 Paragraph 7 of Professional behaviour and fitness to practise says:

 "Medical schools' procedures for managing concerns about professionalism and fitness to practise should clearly explain how they make sure their processes are fair.
 Procedures should outline schools' responsibilities under the Equality Act 2010 and should make sure they don't unfairly discriminate on the basis of lifestyle, culture, or social or economic status.
 This includes characteristics protected by legislation, that apply to further and higher education establishments: